yngvem/python-project-structure/README.rst

 The ``.gitignore`` file contains instructions to Git, informing it of which files it should not track.
 Examples of such files are the ``__pycache__`` files and IDE configuration files.
-You can either copy the ``.gitignore`` file in this repository, which should work for a large array of development environments, orcreate your own ``.gitignore`` using `gitignore.io
+You can either copy the ``.gitignore`` file in this repository, which should work for a large array of development environments, or create your own ``.gitignore`` using `gitignore.io
 <http://gitignore.io/>`_.

 The ``LICENSE.txt`` file
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Your project needs an open source lisence, otherwise, noone will be able to use your project.
 I like the MIT lisence, which is a very open lisence.
-To decide upon a lisence, i reccomend `choosealicense
+To decide a lisence, i reccomend `choosealicense
 <https://choosealicense.com/>`_ if
 you are unsure as to which lisence to use.